A worldwide breakdown which stopped the whole economy

-Added to that, the use of drive platforms and organization tools, that most of the brands were already using, increased, and showed how useful they were.
-Therefore, many companies might keep remoted work in their way of doing, in order to reduce the costs and gain efficiency and employees’ well-being.
+Added to that, the use of drive platforms and organization tools, which most of the brands were already using, increased and showed how useful they were.
+Therefore, many companies might keep remoted work in their way of doing, in order to reduce costs and gain efficiency and employees’ well-being.

 On other aspects, we could clearly see the increase in the use of e-commerce platforms since physical stores were closed.
 Ten years ago, e-commerce was not that developed and that popular but nowadays it is part of millions of people’s daily life, they use e-commerce platforms for any type of purchase (fashion, electronics, food, hygiene, …).

 Brands still have to adapt and make concessions to maintain their activities

 However, even though many brands could maintain some sales thanks to e-commerce, the clients had to accept delivery delays most of the time due to the breakdown, the fact that staffing has been reduced and transportation were focused on first-need products.

 They used online marketing through social media to keep communicating with their clients and stay in their minds.
 This is why many brands focused on their website or on e-commerce retailers to maintain their sales and revenues and adapted their offers to fit this new environment, as we can see in the following concrete cases.

 This eco-friendly shoes’ start-up is one of the best examples to show the adaptation of a brand to the situation.
 They realized that technology could be a great tool to improve customer experience and engage the customer in the purchasing process such as “What do I wear Allbirds shoes with?” which would connect the customer with the staff member who could give fashion advice.